silvware/Silvware/README.md

-- 👋 Hi, I’m @Silvware
+- 👋 Hi, I’m @silvware
 - 👀 I’m interested in computer science and videogame development
 - 🌱 I’m currently learning computer engineering
 - 💞️ I’m looking to collaborate on anything related with computers, open source or proprietary